-The 750 Motor Club will organise an Interclub Permit Race Meeting at the above circuit on the above date.
-The meeting will be governed by the General Regulations of Motorsport UK (incorporating the provisions of the International Sporting Code of the FIA), these Supplementary Regulations and any written instructions that the organising Club may issue for the event.
+The 750 Motor Club will organise a Interclub / Interclub Endurance Permit Race Meeting at the above circuit on the above date.
+The meeting will be governed by the General Regulations of the MOTORSPORT UK (incorporating the provisions of the International Sporting Code of the FIA), these Supplementary Regulations and any written instructions that the organising Club may issue for the event.

 OFFICIALS: Club Stewards: TBA.
-Clerks of Course: D. Ellwood; L. Spurr; B. Honeysett; S. Rose; I.Thompson; B. Murphy MOTORSPORT UK Steward: TBA.
+Clerks of Course: D. Ellwood, L. Spurr; B. Honeysett; S. Rose; I.Thompson, B. Murphy.
+MOTORSPORT UK Steward: TBA.
 Chief Timekeeper: TBA.
 Chief Marshal: TBA.
-Chief Scrutineer: B. Blackmore.
+Chief Scrutineer: B.Blackmore.
 Secretary of the Meeting: TBA.
-ELIGIBLE COMPETITORS: Current MOTORSPORT UK Club Licence (or higher grade).
+ELIGIBLE COMPETITORS: Current MOTORSPORT UK Club licence (or higher grade).
 Members of the 750 Motor Club.
-Licences will be inspected before competition.
+Licences will be inspected prior to competition.